Welcome to the 2023-2024 school year!

-- Transitional Kindergarten (4 year olds): A child is eligible for Transitional Kindergarten if they turn five between September 2 and February 2.
-More information about enrolling your 4-year-old child for transitional kindergarten, or enrolling children at any grade, can be found here.
+- Transitional Kindergarten (4 year olds): More information about enrolling your 4-year-old child for transitional kindergarten, or enrolling children at any grade, can be found here.

 - Virtual Academy: Families may opt to enroll their child/ren in grades TK-6 in the Salinas City Virtual Academy

-- Expanded Learning: All afterschool care is from school dismissal until either 5:30 PM or 6:00 PM.
-Please check with your child’s school for more details.
+- Expanded Learning: All afterschool care is from school dismissal until either 6:00 PM.
+Click here for more information.

 The Student and Parent Information Handbook provides the rights and responsibilities of the parents, guardians, and students in the Salinas City Elementary School District.
 Each student will be given a paper copy of this handbook on the first day of school.
-The Salinas City Elementary School District follows the California Department of Health (CDPH) guidelines and requirements as they relate to COVID-19, and we have updated our Safe School Reopening Plan for your review.
-This plan will continually be revised to reflect the latest state and local COVID safety procedures, and we will provide updates as we receive further guidance from CDPH.
-The July townhall will review the latest updates from the state.
+T

 Rebeca Andrade, Ed.D.